twolfson/twolfson.com/articles/taken-for-granted-regression-tests.md

 Now, our tests are passing and we have prevented the issue from occuring again.

-While this is a concept that seems intuitive upon explanation, it was an "a-ha" moment of discovery for myself a couple years into becoming a developer.
+While this concept seems intuitive upon explanation, it was an "a-ha" moment of discovery for myself a couple years into becoming a developer.